werf/werf/docs/pages/reference/working_with_docker_registries.md

 | _JFrog Artifactory_         	        |         **ok**        	|                            **ok**                            	        |
 | [_Quay_](#quay)            	        |         **ok**        	|                            **ok**                            	        |

-> In the near future we will add support for JFrog Container Registry and Nexus Registry
+> In the nearest future we will add support for Nexus Registry

 The following implementations are fully supported and do not require additional actions except [docker authorization](#docker-authorization):
 * _Default_.